|Nutritional Guidelines (per serving)|

 Slice the Spanish chorizo into pieces about 1/4-inch thick, ready for frying, optional.
 Some people prefer to simply slice the chorizo and serve, while others enjoy it more lightly fried.

 Place a large open frying pan with a heavy bottom on the stove with a teaspoon of olive oil and move to cover the bottom with oil.
 Turn burner on medium heat.
-Place the chorizo into the pan and fry pieces for 5-10 minutes, turning as necessary.
+Place the chorizo into the pan and fry pieces for 5 to 10 minutes, turning as necessary.
 Remove as soon as the chorizo is cooked.

 Place the baguette slices on the platter.
 Place one piece of cheese and a piece of ham on each one.
 On others, place a piece of chorizo.